-Identifying visible and subvisible particle in (bio)pharmaceutical samples
+Identification of visible and subvisible particles in (bio)pharmaceutical samples

 Particles in the visible and subvisible size range can appear in (bio)pharmaceutical samples and drug products during all stages of development and even after market approval.
-The presence of particles can indicate an insufficient stability of the API or issues with the production process and can negatively influence the safety and efficacy of the therapy.
-Particles can originate from various sources:
+The presence of particles can indicate an insufficient stability of the active pharmaceutical ingredient or issues with the production process and can negatively influence the safety and efficacy of the therapy.
+Particles can:

-- Directly derive from the API (active pharmaceutical ingredient e.g., an insufficiently stable protein therapeutic)
+- directly derive from the active pharmaceutical ingredient (API) e.g., due to an insufficiently stable therapeutic protein

-- Be generated by the production process (e.g., pump or filter shed).
+- be generated by the production process e.g., during pumping or filtration steps

 - Visual inspection